gaoisbest/NLP-Projects/Machine_reading_comprehension/README.md

                     - Novel question type: **comparison question**, which contains **yes/no question**
                     - Baseline model: [Simple and Effective Multi-Paragraph Reading Comprehension](https://arxiv.org/pdf/1710.10723.pdf), [official code](https://github.com/allenai/document-qa) and [code by HotpotQA](https://github.com/hotpotqa/hotpot/blob/master/model.py)
                 - [TriviaQA](http://nlp.cs.washington.edu/triviaqa/)
+                    - Has much longer context (2895 tokens per context on average) and may contain several paragraphs
+                    - Much noisier than SQuAD due to the lack of human labeling
+                    - Possible that the context is not related to the answer at all, as it is crawled by key words
                 - [SearchQA](https://arxiv.org/abs/1704.05179)
                 - [CoQA](https://stanfordnlp.github.io/coqa/): A Conversational Question Answering Challenge
                 - [QuAC](http://quac.ai./): Question Answering in Context